 Most server infrastructure is 2008 r2 virtualised in two Atos datacentres in Nottingham on Vblock architecture.
 The Department’s external connections (internet, PSN and N3) are routed to these datacentres.
 There are 3 DMZs hosting corporate applications, one for each type of external connection.
 There is a separate data zone known as the External Data Repository (EDR) supporting the external DMZ architecture.
 Migration to Crown Hosting for legacy corporate applications is under active consideration.

 The desktop strategic aim is to migrate to Windows 10 and Office365 including OneDrive and Skype, with the timing depending on plans for contract exit and funding approval.
 The most likely scenario is migration from Q3 2016 to Q2 2017.

+The current Department of Health network architecture is shown below: